dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 }
 ```

 The three messages above are very simple and easy to understand.
 The first message, `People`, contains just a collection of `Person` messages.
-The second message, `Person`, contains a `name` of type `string`, a collection of `Address` messages, a collection of `mobile` numbers that are hold as `string` and, lastly, a collection of `email`, also hold as `string`.
+The second message, `Person`, contains a `name` of type `string`, a collection of `Address` messages, a collection of `mobile` numbers that are hold as `string` and, lastly, a collection of `email` addresses, also hold as `string`.
 The third message, `Address`, contains two properties: the first one is `street` of type `string`; and the second one is `number` of type `int32`.

 Besides these definitions, there are three lines, at the top of the file, that helps the code generator:

 1. First there is a `syntax` defined with the value `proto3`.
 This is the version of Protobuf that I'm using, which, as the time of writing, it is the latest version.
-It is important to note that previous versions of Protobuf used to allow the developers to be more restrictive about the messages that they exchanged through the usage of the `required` keyword.
+It is important to note that previous versions of Protobuf used to allow the developers to be more restrictive, about the messages that they exchanged, through the usage of the `required` keyword.
 This is now deprecated and not available anymore.
 2. Second there is a `package demo;` definition.
 This configuration is used to nest the generated classes/objects created.
 3. Third, there is a `option java_package` definition.
 This configuration is also used by the generator to nest the generated sources.
 The difference here is that this is applied to Java only.
 I have used both configurations to make the generator behave differently when creating code to Java and when creating code to JavaScript.
 That is, Java classes were created on `com.auth0.protobuf` package, and JavaScript objects were created under `demo`.